WoltLab/docs.woltlab.com/docs/migration/wsc54/javascript.md

 The bundled version of CodeMirror was updated and should be loaded using the AMD loader going forward.

-See the [Third Party Libraries migration guide](libraries.md#codemirror) for details.
+See the [third party libraries migration guide](libraries.md#codemirror) for details.